emqx/emqx-plugin-sdv/README.md

 ## TODO

-- [ ] Add a configuration for the fanout data retention period.
 - [ ] Garbage collection for the fanout ids and data.
 - [ ] Configuration for vehicle subscription topic pattern.
 - [ ] Check vehicle subscription existence before sending message.